barbatus/discipline2/fastlane/README.md

 ```
 fastlane ios build
 ```
-Submit a new Beta Build to Apple TestFlight
+Submit a new Build to Apple TestFlight
 ### ios beta
 ```
 fastlane ios beta